tyre/ohana-api/INSTALL.md

 _Note: Installation and preparation can take several minutes to complete!_

-### Set up the environment variables & customizable settings

-Inside the `config` folder, you will find a file named `application.example.yml`.
-Copy its contents to a new file called `application.yml`.

-Inside the `config` folder, you will also find a file called `settings.example.yml`.
-Copy its contents to a new file called `settings.yml`, overwriting the one that already exists.

-Please read through the instructions in both files carefully.

 ### Run the app

 Start the app locally on port 8080: